xenocrat/chyrp-markdown/README.md

 - PHP 8.0+ is required.
 - UTF-8 is the only supported text encoding.
-- Multibyte string support is recommended.
+- [Multibyte String] and [IntlChar] are recommended but not required.

 Limitations
 -----------

 Because it is focused on speed and simplicity, the parser is limited in some ways that result in it not being completely conformant with the CommonMark, GFM, and GLFM specifications.
-Currently it is able to pass 90% of CommonMark test cases.
+Currently it is able to pass 91% of CommonMark test cases.

 The most notable limitations of the parser are:
 1. It does not fully implement nesting and flanking rules for emphasis and strong;